 This tropical oasis in Coombs will have you strolling among gardens filled with plants, flowers, and butterflies from around the world.
-The hundreds of free-flying butterflies come in a variety of shapes, colours, and sizes.
-If you are lucky they will mistake you for a flower and land on your shoulder or hat!
+The hundreds of free-flying butterflies come in various shapes, colours, and sizes.
+If you are lucky, they will mistake you for a flower and land on your shoulder or hat!
 You’ll also have the opportunity to gawk at turtles, tortoises, reptiles and koi fish.

 Hamilton Hobby Farm

-Right across the street from Butterfly World, mentioned above, you’ll find a cute hobby farm full of a myriad of animals.
-Get up close to horses, goats, potbelly pigs, chickens, ducks, rabbits, and many other critters.
+Right across the street from Butterfly World, mentioned above, you’ll find a cute hobby farm full of many animals.
+Get close to horses, goats, potbelly pigs, chickens, ducks, rabbits, and many other critters.
 They also offer hayrides, as well as horseback riding lessons.

 Summer hours: Tuesday to Sunday from 10:00 am – 4:00 pm

 This unique green research facility is designed to host a wide variety of public education activities.
-You can take a guided or self-guided tour around the facility while viewing a variety of local species in the aquariums and touch tanks.
-While you are there, research scientists are hard at work in their labs which you can view from the mezzanine.
+You can take a guided or self-guided tour around the facility while viewing various local species in the aquariums and touch tanks.
+While you are there, research scientists are hard at work in their labs, which you can view from the mezzanine.
 You are also able to explore the wetland habitat adjacent to the station.

 Location: 370 Crome Point Rd., Bowser.